Screen-Time Support Initiative Registration form

 We (Dr Danielle Einstein and Dr Anna McKinnon) are clinical psychologists, academics and staunch advocates of healthy screen time use.
 Since the COVID-19 crisis, many parents have been telling us that they are confused about what are appropriate screen time limits in this time of crisis as regular guidelines don’t appear to apply.
 We want to support you through this time of adjustment to develop healthy patterns of screen use for you and your family.

 We recognise that changing habits is hard - as such, we have developed some educational resources (videos, tip sheets) to help guide you to develop healthy family habits.
-We are also providing weekly support via a closed group in a zoom support group during Term 2 to support you to make changes.
+We are also providing fortnightly support via a closed group in a zoom support group during Term 2 to support you to make changes.
 The purpose of this group is for you to receive general support from clinical psychologists in setting goals to adjust your family screen-time plan each week and to share any issues that may arise when making changes with other membes of the group.

 What are our qualifications?